kvnxiao/tauri-nextjs-template/README.md

 This will allow the image to be served as-is from source, without changes to its quality, size, or format.

+### error[E0554]: `#![feature]` may not be used on the stable release channel

+If you are getting this issue when trying to run `yarn tauri dev`, it may be that you have a newer version of a Rust dependency that uses an unstable feature.
+`yarn tauri build` should still work for production builds, but to get the dev command working, either downgrade the dependency or use Rust nightly via `rustup override set nightly`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: